riebeekn/experiments-in-meteor-blog/_posts/2015-09-08-package-based-architecture.md

 });
 {% endhighlight %}

-Now we need to create our add button template.
+Now we need to create our add button template and remove the button from the `listCustomers` template.

 #####Terminal
 {% highlight Bash %}